hifishch/unifi-pi/README.md

 # UniFi Pi
 UniFi Network Server as ready to use image with Webmin WebGUI for Appliance-Management for Raspberry Pi, Single Board Computers and HyperVisors.

+## Releases:
 ### General Information:
-The punblished Images are only snapshots of my current used UniFi Network Server devices.
+The punblished releases are only snapshots of my current used UniFi Network Server devices.
 So don't punish me if something doesn't work for you.

-## Releases:
 You can find the current snapshots in the releases tab of this repo: https://github.com/hifishch/unifi-pi/releases

 ## Default Settings: